FAQ Table of Contents

 When we look at a given product category, we look at products in the Designer Pages database, as well as conducting our own research to solve specific health or sustainability issues.
 We sometimes add products we’re excited about to DesignerPages.com without manufacturer participation: these are called “stubs.”
 Preferably, companies work with Designer Pages to automatically pull in their current product data.
 If you represent a company, contact email@example.com to start that process.
 Designer Pages charges a nominal fee to pull in product data.

 Designer Pages is a separate website from BuildingGreen, so BuildingGreen members need to set up a separate account there.
-To have an easy experience, make sure your accounts are linked, but following these steps.
+To have an easy experience, make sure your accounts are linked, by following these steps.

 BuildingGreen members need to sign in and authenticate their account at Designer Pages.
 From then on DesignerPages.com will automatically recognize you as a BuildingGreen member.
 The best way to do this is to start at this page on BuildingGreen.com.
 Make sure you are signed in as a BuildingGreen member.
 Then follow the instructions to click through to Designer Pages and set up your account there.
 If you have any difficulties, please contact firstname.lastname@example.org.